jomcbob/memory-game/README.md

 ## Features

 - **Sound Effects** — This was my first real project with integrated audio.
 I'm proud of how the sound effects turned out.
-- **Animations** — Added lots of visual feedback for actions like card flips and matches.
+- **Animations** — Added lots of visual feedback for actions like card flips and wrong card picks.
 - **Component Structure** — Focused on organizing my components into a clean file structure for maintainability.

 ## Sound Credits